 So what’s with all the torture devices?

-Here are a few examples to give you an idea:
+Here are a few example Pilates machines to give you an idea:

 Trapeze tables (or “Cadillacs” as they’re sometimes known) are essentially a steel frame with springs attached at various points to give you a controllable amount of support.
 The springs aren’t strong enough to support your entire bodyweight, the idea is to give you a little bit of support to allow you to gently do exercises that would normally be super-human feats of strength.